Water temperature in Toronto

 Minimum:

-As of now, in Toronto, the water temperature is 74.1°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 1.0°F higher than the average recorded on this particular day in recent years.
+As of now, in Toronto, the water temperature is 64.5°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is about the same as the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
-It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 74.5°F on 2021, while the historical minimum was 70.8°F on 2020.
+The water temperature today is above average for the last two weeks, showing a small increase in temperature.
+It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
+The maximum temperature recorded for this date was 65.9°F on 2023, while the historical minimum was 63.7°F on 2019.

 Daily water temperature in Toronto